VAE with Hyperspherical Coordinates: Improving Anomaly Detection from Hypervolume-Compressed Latent Space

 The detection can either be done by comparing the reconstructed and the original data \cite{ThomasG.Dietterich2021AnomalyDetection,Kerner2020ComparisonMissions}, or by detecting whether latent vectors lie outside the ``normal'' \textit{latent} distribution.
 A variation of the former uses a diffusion-based generative model to reconstruct data, but the detection is also between the generated and original data \cite{Liu2025ADetection}.

-Many recent works have focused on the OOD AD case, where one uses sub-class information from the normal training set to help the task, for example by disentangling the normal subclasses with a classifier, e.g., a ResNet \cite{Wang2023LearningDetection,Li2025Out-of-DistributionQuestions}; the ‘good’ embeddings/features from the penultimate layer can then be used for AD via some standard method outlier detection techniques, e.g., k-NN \cite{Sun2022Out-of-DistributionNeighbors}.
+Many recent works have focused on the conditional-OOD AD case (and often call it just ``OOD''), where one uses sub-class information from the normal training set to help the task, for example by disentangling the normal subclasses with a classifier, e.g., a ResNet \cite{Wang2023LearningDetection,Li2025Out-of-DistributionQuestions}; the ‘good’ embeddings/features from the penultimate layer can then be used for AD via some standard method outlier detection techniques, e.g., k-NN \cite{Sun2022Out-of-DistributionNeighbors}.
 This greatly simplifies the problem.

 In this work, we explored the performance of our method on both of these two types of AD scenarios.